 A: No. The merit budget was developed based on university-wide merit criteria and should be adhered to in order to ensure a consistent, equitable merit practice.
-Schools/units should not develop individual eligibility criteria and should adhere to these university-wide criteria.
+Schools/units should not develop individual eligibility criteria and should follow the university-wide criteria.